For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 The statistics related to student loan debt are sobering.
 To be considered delinquent means no payments were made in 30 days or more.
 Defaulting on a federal student loan means no payments were made in 270 days or more.

-Facing student loan default is a scary thing.
+Facing government default student loans is a scary thing.
 And it can be even more frightening to realize just how far the federal government will go to recover the money they loaned you.
 But there is cause for hope.
 Incoming U.S. Secretary of Education Betsy DeVos has recently pushed for several changes to the process by which students loan debt is recovered and resolved, changes that could benefit borrowers who may be having trouble repaying their student loans, in particular.

 Another proposed change would offer incentives to the student loan servicing company to sign up students for an income-based repayment plan when it is the repayment solution that would best benefit the student.
 The number of income-based repayment plans is also expected to be consolidated from five to one, in order to simplify the options.